imminfo/ymir/README.md

     python3 pyymir.py

+* `python3 pyymir.py -v` - print the version of Ymir.
+* `python3 pyymir.py -a` - list all available algorithms for the statistical inference of marginal probabilities and their aliases.
 * `python3 pyymir.py -m` - list all available models and their aliases.
 * `python3 pyymir.py -f` - list all available converters for input formats and their aliases.
 * `python3 pyymir.py -s` - list all available pre-made scripts.